Aaron931122/VGA-Console-Controller/README.md

 # VGA-Console-Controller
 Source code of a controller to VGA-Console

-Programming in Zedboard （Microcontroller）in C to create a VGA console so that users are able to type in the VGA screen
+Programming in a Mircrocontroller in C to create a VGA console so that users are able to type in the VGA screen